SyntaxRules/syntaxrules.github.io/_posts/2017-4-27-open-source-projects.md

 ---
 layout: post
-title:  "Launching a successful open source project"
+title:  "A Successful Open Source Project"
 tags: hpc software
 ---

 # A Successful Open Source Project

 Its all too common for people and companies today to put some portion of their software (aka code) on GitHub and subsequently claim they are using open source practices.
-Perhaps this is due to the term "open source" being used as a buzz word for management.
-The US government even went as far as to [mandate that 20% of its code must be open source](https://sourcecode.cio.gov/).
+Perhaps this is due to the term "open source" being used as a buzz word that get management excited.
 Releasing code like this is a step in the right direction, but to truly reap the benefits of open source more effort is required.

 When creating or selecting an open source project/library/tool there are a few certain things I always look for.
 Here's my list of things that every open source project should have.